 Sometimes watching a simple WordPress CMS demo is not enough to get the full picture of what this publishing platform can do.
 So if you’re looking for WordPress examples, keep in mind that some of the most powerful institutions in the world decided to use WordPress CMS.
 NASA, the United States Army and strong news and entertainment websites like Forbes, TechCrunch or TimeINC are just a few of the websites that decided to take advantage of all the WordPress features.

 Learning how to use this content management system is not hard, and you can always watch an WordPress admin panel demo tutorial that will enable you to customize your WordPress demo site.
 However, if that’s not something you’re interested in you can always find a developer willing to create your website as per your requirements.
 Some of them will even show you a WordPress preview of how your website will look like by setting up an online demo and providing you with a site login to both the frontend and backend.

 Throughout time WordPress has struggled with some security issues that have been uncovered on the software, but new releases have fixed all those problems.
 Right after version 1.0 was launched, all the following main releases of WordPress were codenamed after well-known jazz musicians.
-The latest version, 4.9, named Tipton was launched on November 16, 2017 and focused on an improved theme customizer experience as well as a new gallery widget and updated text and video widgets.
+The latest version, 5.6, was launched on August 11, 2020.

 In terms of development and support you can find all the information you need and documentation regarding the development of new plugins, extensions or WordPress themes on their official website WordPress.org.
 That’s also the place where you will find an active community willing to help out.